 The Sony A7c uses a single UHS-II memory card of any size.
-Here is a quick list of the best SD cards for the Sony A7c, with a few great options, and you most likely don’t need the fastest SD cards.
+Here is a quick list of the best SD cards for the Sony A7c, with a few great options.
+You most likely don’t need the fastest SD cards.

 Sony A7c Recommended Memory Cards

 V90 UHS-II cards are the fastest memory cards for the Sony a7c.
-They are great for photographers that do a lot of continuous bursting but they are overkill for everything else.
+They are great for photographers who do a lot of continuous bursting but are overkill for everything else.

-V60 UHS-II cards are perfect for photographers that burst sometimes but mostly shoot in single-shot mode.
-They’re also great for video shooters since they allow you to transfer large files quickly to your computer.
+V60 UHS-II cards are perfect for photographers who occasionally burst but mostly shoot in single-shot mode.
+They’re also great for video shooters because they allow you to transfer large files quickly to your computer.

-v30 UHS-I cards are fine for casual photographers and even good for video shooters.
-These are great for photographers that want large cards at a reasonable price.
+v30 UHS-I cards are fine for casual photographers and video shooters.
+These are great for photographers who want large cards at a reasonable price.

 Here are the top cards for each speed class.